 Boundaries and Relationships

 Once a subscription is created, any newly created or updated resources that meet the criteria in the resource cause a notification to be sent using the provided channel.
-The criteria is a Search string that has the same interpretation as if it were appended to the base URL and submitted using the REST API.
-Note that the search criteria is applied to the new value of the resource.
+The criterion is a Search string that has the same interpretation as if it was appended to the base URL and submitted using the REST API.
+Note that the search criterion is applied to the new value of the resource.
 The consequence of this is that there is no notification when a resource is deleted, or when a resource is updated so that it no longer meets the criteria.

 As an alternative to subscriptions, the RESTful API describes a polling-based subscription method using bundles and the history operation.
 This method of polling allows for a much tighter relationship between the client and the server that doesn't involve missing updates and/or deletes.